microsoft/onnxruntime/docs/execution_providers/Nuphar-ExecutionProvider.md

 # run Nuphar inference again with cached JIT dll
 ```

+### NGEMM
+NGEMM (Nuphar GEMM) is an optimized low-precision GEMM implementation based on compiler techniques.
+Please refer to our paper for more details of NGEMM: ["NGEMM: Optimizing GEMM for Deep Learning via Compiler-based Techniques"](https://arxiv.org/abs/1910.00178).

+#### NGEMM Tiling / Permutation Configuration
+NGEMM has default tiling parameters, but users can overwrite them through environment variables:
+* NUPHAR_IGEMM_TILE_M / NUPHAR_IGEMM_TILE_N / NUPHAR_IGEMM_TILE_K

+    These 3 parameters are the tiling sizes for corresponded dimensions of GEMM ([M x K] x [K x N]).
+    Set them to different values will generate GEMM with different tiling sizes.

+* NUPHAR_IGEMM_PERMUTE

+    This enviornment variable is to control the loop permutation in GEMM.
+    Default is not apply any loop permutation.
+Other options are "inner/outer/all", corresponding to apply permutation for only inner tile loops / only outer loops / both inner and outer loops.

 ### Debugging
 There are several [environment variables](../../onnxruntime/core/codegen/common/settings.h) to dump debug information during code generation, plus [some more environment variables](../../onnxruntime/core/providers/nuphar/common/nuphar_settings.h) to dump/control the Nuphar execution provider.
 You can set environment variables prior to inference to dump debug info to the console.
 To list some most useful ones:
 * CODEGEN_DUMP_LOWER